MozillaSecurity/funfuzz/js/README.md

 `funfuzz/js/compileShell.py -b "--enable-debug --enable-nspr-build --build-with-asan -R ~/trees/mozilla-central"`

+Note that this uses git to clone a specific known working revision of LLVM into `~/llvm`, compiles it, then uses this specific revision to compile SpiderMonkey.

 To compile an optimized 64-bit shell with Valgrind support, do:

 `funfuzz/js/compileShell.py -b "--enable-optimize --enable-nspr-build --build-with-valgrind -R ~/trees/mozilla-central"`